 - Always classify chemicals according to their hazards as designated by the UN so you can select appropriate packaging for all goods being transported.

 - Only hire competent and registered carriers to transport hazardous substances for both domestic and international transport.
-Written evidence of competency should be obtained from the transport company beforehand prior to carriage.
+Written evidence of competency should be obtained from the carrier company prior to transport.

 - Appropriately label all packaging with the appropriate diamond shaped transport hazard label.